Skip to content

 2.7 billion hours were lost resolving issues due to cybercrime, which averages to 6.7 hours per victim.

-It takes Indian victims (10.8 hours) the longest to sort things out, followed by Germany (9.1 hours), Italy (8.7 hours), Australia (8.2 hours), the US (6.7 hours) and Japan (5.9 hours).
+Indian victims take the longest to sort things out (10.8 hours), followed by Germany (9.1 hours), Italy (8.7 hours), Australia (8.2 hours), the US (6.7 hours), and Japan (5.9 hours).

 In addition, the countries that lost the most money due to attacks are India, Australia, the UK, the US, Germany and France.
 The average across ten countries is 47% of victims who lost money.